marcx09/E-Commerce-Brazilian-Portofolio/README.md

 This is file for data cleaning which I upload in gdrive because oversized capacity so can't upload to github.
 This is the link of gdrive to access my work: https://drive.google.com/drive/folders/1JBQHxHUEy7EUiHSxxv9NcaiBKRoRYM1s?usp=sharing

+**Excel Formula Used for Data Cleaning:**
+- SUBSTITUTE
+- REPLACE
+- PROPER

 Notes: This portfolio is made based on my point of view if there are mistakes then I apologize and will try to correct them.